 Luckily they are only to be found high up in the mountains of Honshu, Japan and rarely do they ever explore outside this environment, if they did, people would be in danger.
 Although stated that these hornets are basically indigenous to the mountains of Japan, they also inhabit certain areas of Eastern Asia's warm and humid tropical areas.

-The image below depicts the actual size that the largest ones can grow to, generally they are a little smaller, but this is what we are talking about...a true hornet from hell.
+The image below depicts the actual size (seen on a 19 inch monitor) that the largest ones can grow to, generally they are a little smaller, but this is what we are talking about...a true hornet from hell.

 The giant hornet produces quite a loud distinctive bass buzzing sound as it flies and can be heard from over twenty meters away.

 Giant Japanese hornets prefer to hunt for food in packs, the way they do this is to send out a solo reconnaissance hornet to seek out and mark their prey with a pheromone scent, this scent then attracts the whole host of other hornets, who then home in and attack the quarry.